LeaderPortfolio

 Early Life

 Theresia Gouw was born in Jakarta, Indonesia, in 1968, to parents of Chinese descent.
-Due to ethnic discrimination during the Suharto era, her family immigrated to the United States when she was three years old.
-They settled near Buffalo, New York, where her father worked as a dishwasher before requalifying as a dentist.
-Gouw attended Brown University, graduating in 1990 with a degree in engineering.
+Her family immigrated to the United States when she was three years old, escaping political tensions in Indonesia.
+They settled near Buffalo, New York, where her parents initially worked in service jobs while her father requalified as a dentist.
+Gouw excelled in school, graduating as the first person from her high school to attend Brown University in 1986, where she earned a degree in engineering in 1990.

 Rise to Success